torvalds/linux/Documentation/process/researcher-guidelines.rst

 Researcher Guidelines
 +++++++++++++++++++++

-The Linux kernel community welcomes transparent research on the Linux kernel, the activities involved in producing it, and any other byproducts of its development.
-Linux benefits greatly from this kind of research, and most aspects of Linux are driven by research in one form or another.
+The GNU/Linux kernel community welcomes transparent research on the GNU/Linux kernel, the activities involved in producing it, and any other byproducts of its development.
+GNU/Linux benefits greatly from this kind of research, and most aspects of GNU/Linux are driven by research in one form or another.

 The community greatly appreciates if researchers can share preliminary findings before making their results public, especially if such research involves security.
-Getting involved early helps both improve the quality of research and ability for Linux to improve from it.
+Getting involved early helps both improve the quality of research and ability for GNU/Linux to improve from it.
 In any case, sharing open access copies of the published research with the community is recommended.

-This document seeks to clarify what the Linux kernel community considers acceptable and non-acceptable practices when conducting such research.
+This document seeks to clarify what the GNU/Linux kernel community considers acceptable and non-acceptable practices when conducting such research.
 At the very least, such research and related activities should follow standard research ethics rules.
 For more background on research ethics